wandb/docs/docs/guides/models/automation.md

 :::tip
 Skip this section if one of the following applies to your use case:
-- The external server you will send the HTTP POST request does not need secrets.
+- The external server you will send the HTTP POST request does not use secrets.
 - You are do not use the [W&B Public Cloud](../hosting/intro.md).
 :::